By Renee Duff, Meteorologist for AccuWeather.com

 Preparations should already be completed across the Sunshine State.

-Irma is currently bringing severe and life-threatening impacts to all of the Florida Keys and South Florida, and will spread those impacts farther north across the Florida Peninsula.
-Cities at risk include Tampa, Fort Myers, Naples, Sarasota and Miami.
+The current track of Irma will bring severe and life-threatening impacts to all of the Florida Keys and a large portion of the Florida Peninsula, including Key West, Key Largo, Tampa, Fort Myers, Naples, Sarasota and Miami.

 “Irma remains a very powerful and destructive hurricane,” AccuWeather Hurricane Expert Dan Kottlowski said.

-After the center of Irma tracked along the northern coast of Cuba Saturday morning, Irma briefly became a Category 3 hurricane.
-Early Sunday morning, it again became a Category 4 storm.
+After the center of Irma tracked along the northern coast of Cuba Saturday morning, Irma became a Category 3 hurricane.

 “Impacts within the projected path of Irma include life-threatening wind, storm surge and flooding rainfall hazards,” Kottlowski said.

-The outer rain bands of Irma moved onshore in southeastern Florida on Friday night into Saturday.
-Winds strengthened on Saturday evening with gusts to 75 mph over South Florida.
+The outer rain bands of Irma moved onshore in southeast Florida on Friday night into Saturday morning, bringing wind gusts between 45 and 55 mph.

-Conditions will continue to deteriorate across central and South Florida Sunday.
+Conditions will continue to deteriorate rapidly across South Florida, including the Florida Keys, and will turn life-threatening into Sunday.
 Rain and hurricane-force winds will intensify quickly.

-As Irma travels northward, torrential rainfall and high winds will increase from south to north across the peninsula into Monday.
+As Irma turns to the north, torrential rainfall and high winds will then increase from south to north across the Peninsula on Sunday into Monday.

-The largest storm surge will occur near and directly to the east of where the center of Irma tracks, which puts the southwestern Florida coast at greatest risk of inundation.
+The largest storm surge will occur near and directly to the east of where the center of Irma tracks, which puts the Florida Keys and southwest Florida coast at greatest risk of inundation.